Goddard Space Flight Center: Addressing scientific questions

 NASA's missions (and therefore Goddard's missions) address a broad range of scientific questions generally classified around four key areas: Earth sciences, astrophysics, heliophysics, and the Solar System.
 To simplify, Goddard studies Earth and Space.

-Within the Earth sciences area, Goddard plays a major role in research to advance our understanding of the Earth as an environmental system, looking at questions related to how the components of that environmental system have developed, how they interact and how they evolve.
-This is all important to enable scientists to understand the practical impacts of natural and human activities during the coming decades and centuries.
+Within the Earth sciences area, Goddard plays a major role in research to advance understanding the Earth as an environmental system, looking at questions related to how the components of that environmental system have developed, how they interact, and how they evolve, in order to allow scientists to understand the practical impacts of natural and human activities during the coming decades and centuries.

 Within Space Sciences, Goddard has distinguished itself with the 2006 Nobel Physics Prize given to John Mather and the COBE mission.
 Beyond the COBE mission, Goddard studies how the universe formed, what it is made of, how its components interact, and how it evolves.
 The center also contributes to research seeking to understand how stars and planetary systems form and evolve and studies the nature of the Sun's interaction with its surroundings.

 From scientific questions to science missions

 Based on existing knowledge accumulated through previous missions, new science questions are articulated.
 Missions are developed in the same way an experiment would be developed using the scientific method.
 In this context, Goddard does not work as an independent entity but rather as one of the 10 NASA centers working together to find answers to these scientific questions.

 Each mission starts with a set of scientific questions to be answered, and a set of scientific requirements for the mission, which build on what has already been discovered by prior missions.
-Scientific requirements spell out the types data that will need to be collected.
-These scientific requirements are then transformed into mission concepts that start to specify the kind of spacecraft and scientific instruments need to be developed for these scientific questions to be answered.
+Scientific requirements spell out the types of data that will need to be collected.
+These scientific requirements are then transformed into mission concepts that start to specify the kind of spacecraft and scientific instruments that need to be developed for these scientific questions to be answered.

 Within Goddard, the Sciences and Exploration Directorate (SED) leads the center's scientific endeavors, including the development of technology related to scientific pursuits.